scality/backbeat/docs/metrics.md

 ## Design

-For basic metrics, 6 data points are collected:
+For basic metrics, eight data points are collected:

 - number of operations (ops)
+- number of pending operations (opspending)
 - number of completed operations (opsdone)
 - number of failed operations (opsfail)
 - number of bytes (bytes)
+- number of pending bytes (bytespending)
 - number of completed bytes (bytesdone)
 - number of failed bytes (bytesfail)